Susannah Melvoin

 Susannah Melvoin (born January 26, 1964) is an American vocalist and songwriter.
 Melvoin is best known for her association with Prince in the mid-1980s.
 Melvoin comes from a musical family and is the twin sister of musician Wendy Melvoin, sister of Jonathan Melvoin (former touring keyboardist with the Smashing Pumpkins), and daughter of jazz pianist (and former NARAS president) Michael Melvoin.

 Work with Prince

-Melvoin got her start working with Prince in the mid-1980s during sister Wendy's stint with The Revolution.
-During this period, Melvoin was tapped to be a joint lead vocalist of one of Prince's side projects: The Family.
-Prince wrote The Family's 1985 song "Nothing Compares 2 U" about Melvoin.
-It charted when Sinéad O'Connor covered it in 1990.
+Melvoin got her start working with Prince in the mid-1980s during sister Wendy's stint with the Revolution.
+During this period, Melvoin was tapped to be a joint lead vocalist of one of Prince's side projects, the Family.
+Prince wrote the Family's 1985 song "Nothing Compares 2 U" about Melvoin.
+The song charted after Sinéad O'Connor released a hit cover version in 1990.

-Melvoin later joined the expanded line-up of The Revolution – adding backing vocals to Parade including the 1986 single "Anotherloverholenyohead."
-She designed the Dream Factory jacket and received a credit on Sign o' the Times co-writing the song "Starfish and Coffee.", and backing vocals on The Ballad of Dorothy Parker.
+Melvoin later joined the expanded line-up of the Revolution – adding backing vocals to Parade including the 1986 single "Anotherloverholenyohead".
+She designed the Dream Factory jacket and received a credit on Sign o' the Times co-writing the song "Starfish and Coffee", and backing vocals on "The Ballad of Dorothy Parker".

 Melvoin was engaged to Prince who wrote several songs about her.